tonyko77/Rolf3D/README.md

   - - improved algorithm for collision detection, to enable wall sliding :)
 - Open doors, with timed animation and timeout-to-close
 - Sprites - only decoration sprites, for now (+ no blocking decorations yet)
+- BUGFIX: doors MUST NOT CLOSE while an actor is inside the door cell

 ## INVESTIGATION NOTES